 Dangerous Drugs & Devices

-For some patients, prescription medication really does improve the quality of their lives.
+The public is bombarded with information from Big Pharma touting the alleged benefits of countless medications and treatments.
+For some patients, prescription medication truly improves the quality of their lives.
 But for many, these drugs have questionable benefits at best, and serious, unintended side effects at worst.

-Milberg handles defective drug cases in all 50 states and Puerto Rico on a contingency fee basis.
-We are headquartered in New York and have local offices in California, Georgia, Mississippi, Washington, Tennessee, Florida, North Carolina, South Carolina, and Kentucky.
-If you suffered an adverse side effect from a drug or device, contact Milberg to schedule a free consultation with an experienced dangerous drug lawyer.
+Milberg handles defective drug and device cases in all 50 states and Puerto Rico on a contingency fee basis.
+We are headquartered in New York and have local offices in California, Florida, Georgia, Kentucky, North Carolina, Mississippi, South Caroline, Tennessee, and Washington.

 Big Pharma’s Big Marketing

 The United States is one of only two countries that allow direct-to-consumer (DTC) drug advertising.
-On television, in print, on the internet, and elsewhere, Americans see a constant stream of pharmaceutical company ads telling us that a new drug might be just what the doctor ordered.
+On television, in print, on the internet, and elsewhere, Americans see a constant stream of pharmaceutical company ads promoting drugs and devices on the market.

-Prominent organizations, including the American Medical Association, have called for a ban on DTC drug advertising.
+Prominent organizations, including the American Medical Association, have called for a ban on DTC drug advertising altogether.
 Arguments against this type of advertising cite drawbacks that include:

 - Misinforming patients